Overv/VulkanTutorial/10_Multisampling.md

 ![](/images/multisampling.png)

-Just like with mipmapping, the difference may not be apparent straight away when looking at this simple scene.
+Just like with mipmapping, the difference may not be apparent straight away.
 On a closer look you'll notice that the edges on the roof are not as jagged anymore and the whole image seems a bit smoother compared to the original.

 ![](/images/multisampling_comparison.png)